feixuxi/Ventilator/software/design/README.md

 The Raspberry Pi runs Linux and is used for displaying the GUI.
 The software we wrote is a Qt app, also written in C++.
 The app displays a GUI on the ventilator’s touch screen, showing sensor data received from the controller.
-Users set high-level parameters via the GUI (e.g. “PIP 20 cmH2O”), and then the GUI software commands the controller to meet these parameters.
+Users set high-level parameters via the GUI (e.g. "PIP 20 cmH2O"), and then the GUI software commands the controller to meet these parameters.
 The GUI software is also responsible for calculating alarms and readings derived from raw sensor values (such as measured PIP/PEEP).